Skip to main content

 What does self-directed mean?

 We encourage students to set dates for completion of a unit of work, but that may be different for each student.
-Students set goals and go through the steps to attain these goals within a reasonable period of time.
-We help students plan their program but each student is the most responsible for their program.
+Students set goals and go through the steps to attain these goals within a reasonable time frame.
+We help students plan their program, but each student is the most responsible for their program.

 Can students graduate from Prairie Hope High School?